jtambe/tech-talks/aws-workshop/README.md

 ### Setting up your Alexa Skill

-1. Access the [Amazon Developer Panel](https://developer.amazon.com/alexa) sign in to create a new skill.
+1. Access the [Amazon Developer Panel](https://developer.amazon.com/alexa) and sign in to create a new skill.
 Select the 'Alexa' tab, and follow the 'Get Started' link for the Alexa Skills Kit

 2. Click on 'Add a New Skill' to begin creating your very own skill!
 The name can be anything you like, but set the invocation name to `code deploy`.
 Make sure the radio button for `Custom Interaction Model` is selected.